 RESEARCH VISION

-Bharathy is a Ph.D. candidate in Communication at Cornell University.
+Bharathy is a postdoctoral researcher in Communication at Cornell University.
 She is deeply committed to research centered around designing, implementing, and sustaining behavioral interventions that champion systems of social equity.

 Central to her research is the interplay of identity and context, and how these elements shape individual, community, and societal perceptions of the world.
 Through this lens, Bharathy's work provides insights into the efficacy of interventions, strategies, and policies that optimize equity within educational, health, and workplace settings.
 To advance her work, Bharathy deploys a comprehensive research toolkit, encompassing experiments, systematic reviews, interviews, focus group discussions, and surveys.